OlgaShopieva/spring-core-xml-config/README.md

 ## 1. Preparation steps
 1.Create a new project in IntelliJ IDEA (choose Maven Archetype - > org.apache.maven.archetypes:maven-archetype-webapp)

 2.Open your pom.xml file.
 Create new dependencies with open tag <dependency> and close tag </dependency>.
-You need to create 3 dependenciesSpring Core, Spring Bean, Spring Context.
+You need to create 3 dependencies: Spring Core, Spring Bean, Spring Context.

 3.Go to Maven repository https://mvnrepository.com/.
 Find dependencies.
 Choose the latest version, copy the Maven dependency code and paste in each dependency your created before in pom.xml